djaessel/how_to_program/README.md

 Simply start the `start.bat` or `start.sh` file.

-This should start the main terminal program and otherwise give you some information about how to make it run.
+This should start the main terminal program and otherwise will give you some information about how to make it run.

 ### Advanced way to start the program

-There are serveral tasks you can practice with.
-To access them properly run the following command inside this folder in terminal:
+Run the following command inside this folder in a terminal:

 ```bash
 python course_program/start.py